kandriam/worldery/ROADMAP.md

 [ ] Recurring dates (Yearly)
 [ ] Event types
-    [ ] Birthday (Associated with a character)
+    [ ] Birthday (Associated with a character) Timeline
+[ ] Calendar view
+[ ] On a selected day... calculate days between it and another day

 Characters
 [ ] Age